 Daughters love spending time with their dads!
-There is nothing as sweet as a special time with dad.
-I know my daughter lights up when she gets to spend special time with “daddy.”
+There is nothing as sweet as a special time with Dad.
+I know my daughter lights up when she spends special time with “daddy.”

-It doesn’t matter what they are doing, as long as they are spending time together.
-Even a trip to the store can be a magical adventure if you are with dad.
+It doesn’t matter what they are doing, as long as they spend time together.
+Even a trip to the store can be a magical adventure if you are with your dad.

 If you are a dad and looking for daddy-daughter ideas, read on.
-Next, is a list of some great dad and daughter day ideas from preschoolers to teenagers so that you can spend time with your girl depending on their age and interests.
+Next is a list of great dad and daughter day ideas from preschoolers to teenagers so you can spend time with your girl, depending on their age and interests.

 But, before we start, here are some important things to consider…

 Fathers.com has done extensive research on the impact fathering has on children.
 Children who have a strong relationship with their dads benefit in many ways.

 The biggest reason for daddy-daughter dates is to model a healthy relationship.

 Spending time letting your daughter know she is special and deserves kindness will let her know what a healthy relationship looks like.